s0578620/banking_analyzer/README.md

 # 🏦 Bank Data Scraper

-A simple Python tool for automatically reading bank documents (Volksbank account statements and Mastercard credit card statements) and saving the transactions as CSV files.
+A simple Python tool for automatically reading bank documents (Volksbank account statements and Mastercard credit card statements) and saving the transactions as CSV files, including powerful visual analytics.
 ---
 ## ✨ Project Features
 - 📄 Automatic processing of Volksbank and Mastercard PDFs